Zachary-Jackson/Social-Team-Builder/team_builder/accounts/README.md

 as logging in.
 The username field is required and is shown instead of an email address protecting the user's email account.

+By default a user is not active.
+In order to activate a user by default use create_superuser, otherwise the user must follow the emailed instructions.
+A package could have been used for this, but doing it manually is good practice and lowers dependencies.

 Accounts allows users to logout and signup on the web page.
 For tasks such as logging in, and password reset along with email confirmation, that is all handled by `*'django.contrib.auth.urls'*`

 ### Fields

+User Fields

 1) date_joined: is the date the User model was created